Purchasing Online: What You Need to Know First

-If my van is involved in an accident or stolen after I have purchased it and before I receive it (while it is still in the care of the online mobility dealer), who is responsible for the damage or loss?
+If my vehicle is involved in an accident or stolen after I have purchased it and before I receive it (while it is still in the care of the online mobility dealer), who is responsible for the damage or loss?

 The answer depends on who has what insurance.
 So make sure that your insurance starts upon your purchase even if you have not yet received the vehicle.
 It is a good idea to request a proof of insurance from the internet seller.
 Most reputable vehicle dealers have “Garage Keepers Liability Insurance”.
 If they are liable for the loss or damage, this insurance should cover the cost.
 Sometimes there is a question as to whose insurance is primarily responsible – the internet seller’s, the trucking company’s or yours.

 What if I have substantial problems with a vehicle I purchase online?

 Most states have “lemon law” statutes that address defective vehicles.
-However, YOUR state’s lemon law may not apply if the van was not purchased in that state.
+However, YOUR state’s lemon law may not apply if the vehicle was not purchased in that state.
 Additionally, most lemon laws apply to “new” vehicle purchases only.
-Because of the conversion process, nearly all wheelchair van sales, regardless of model year and/or mileage, are considered used vehicle sales, not new.
+Because of the conversion process, nearly all wheelchair vehicle sales, regardless of model year and/or mileage, are considered used vehicle sales, not new.
 Confer with legal counsel about this question.
 Aside from lawsuits, in many situations where there is a conflict, personal contact and established relationships help resolve the problem.
-In the case of online purchasing, you may never personally meet an individual from the Internet seller.
+In the case of online purchasing, you may never personally meet an individual from the internet seller.